Biden authorizes Ukraine to use long-range US weapons in Russia

 This story has been updated with additional information.

-CNN’s Jack Forrest, Victoria Butenko, Katie Bo Lillis, Kylie Atwood, Helen Regan and Gawon Bae contributed to this report.
+CNN’s Jack Forrest, Victoria Butenko, Katie Bo Lillis, Kylie Atwood, Helen Regan, Gawon Bae and Steve Contorno contributed to this report.

 The-CNN-Wire